7.3 Documentation, Records, and Confidentiality

 Documentation That Supports Decisions

 Documentation is not paperwork for its own sake.
-In employee relations, it preserves the reason a decision was made, the facts considered, the policy standard applied, and the communication given to the employee.
-The PHR exam often asks what HR should document after a complaint, coaching discussion, investigation, disciplinary warning, accommodation discussion, leave issue, or separation decision.
+In employee relations it preserves why a decision was made, the facts considered, the policy standard applied, and the communication given to the employee.
+The PHR exam frequently asks what HR should document after a complaint, coaching session, investigation, written warning, accommodation discussion, leave issue, or separation.

-Useful documentation is timely, factual, specific, and connected to workplace expectations.
-A note that says poor attitude is weak because it does not tell a reviewer what happened.
+Useful documentation is timely, factual, specific, and tied to a workplace expectation.
+A note that says "poor attitude" is weak because it tells a reviewer nothing concrete.
 A stronger note says the employee interrupted two customers on April 4, refused the supervisor's instruction to return to the service desk, and left the assigned area for 30 minutes without approval.
-Specific details make coaching clearer and discipline more defensible.
+Specifics make coaching clearer and discipline more defensible.

 Documentation Quality Checklist